sysdiglabs/charts/charts/sysdig-deploy/README.md

 helm install -n sysdig-agent sysdig sysdig/sysdig-deploy -f values.new.yaml
 ```

+### Differences between `sysdig` and `sysdig-deploy`

+There are several differences in the agent and node-analyzer components in the new chart compared to the old one.
+The majority of the differences are in the metadata names and labels.

+- `helm.sh/chart: sysdig-<version>` -> `helm.sh.chart: nodeAnalyzer-<version>` or `helm.sh.chart: agent-<version>`
+- label `app.kubernetes.io/name: agent` for the agent daemonset and pods
+- label `app.kubernetes.io/name: nodeanalyzer` for the nodeAnalyzer daemonset and pods
+- new configmap and secret for nodeAnalyzer named `<release-name>-nodeanalyzer`
+- label `app: sysdig-agent` is no longer on nodeAnalyzer components

 ## Upgrading

 Refresh the `sysdig` helm repo to get the latest chart.